-Thigh muscle inflammation and tightness can happen to anyone -- no matter your age, gender or fitness level.
+Muscle tightness and thigh swelling can happen to anyone — no matter your age, gender or fitness level.
 Because symptoms can be extreme and interfere with daily activity and exercise, it is important to understand why swelling and tightness in the thigh muscles can occur and how it can be remedied.

 Thigh Swelling and Other Symptoms

 Thigh swelling and tightness can vary from mild to severe.
 It can occur suddenly or develop gradually.
 You may notice symptoms when you exercise, while trying to straighten or bend your knee or even during rest.

 Video of the Day